zar67/cctp-devlog/_posts/2022-03-06-adding-ftue.md

 This week I also added started adding audio into the game by creating an audio manager and adding some simple sounds.
 I need to do another pass over the sounds at a later date and add in more sounds for different interactions as well, but what I've done is a good start.

+Finally this week I had another meeting with Lloyd to show him the work I'd done since the demo.
+He liked what I showed him and gave some advice and feedback for the tutorial popups and advice I'd done.

 ### Next Steps
+- Add advice slip printouts
+- Close popups on tap